glycerine/zygomys/README.md

       (factTc newn newaccum))))
 ```

-Infix is similar to Go.
+An optional infix syntax is layered on top.
+This always syntax similar to Go.
 Anything inside curly braces is infix.
 Outer parenthesis are still always used for function calls.
+The zygo REPL is in infix mode by default to facilitate math.

 ```
 // show off the infix parser